rolod0x/rolod0x/docs/FAQ.md

 [0x]: https://stackoverflow.com/questions/2670639/why-are-hexadecimal-numbers-prefixed-with-0x

+Perhaps this is trying to be a bit too clever and it should be called rolodox.
+Time will tell!

 ## Why does web3 need private address books? <a name="why"></a>

 Many websites in web3 use long undecipherable blockchain addresses like